MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/unit-of-measure.md

 Unit of measure display settings are defined in Commerce site builder at **Site settings \> Extensions \> Display unit of measure for products**.
 There are three supported settings.

-**Do not display**: When this setting is selected, the e-commerce site will not display the unit of measure of the product.
+- **Do not display**: When this setting is selected, the e-commerce site will not display the unit of measure of the product.
 This is the default behavior.
-**Display in the product buying experience**: When this setting is selected, the unit of measure is displayed on the product details, cart, checkout, order history, and order details pages.
+- **Display in the product buying experience**: When this setting is selected, the unit of measure is displayed on the product details, cart, checkout, order history, and order details pages.
-**Display in the product browsing and buying experience**: When this setting is selected, the unit of measure is displayed in the product buying experience as stated above and also during the product browsing experience.
+- **Display in the product browsing and buying experience**: When this setting is selected, the unit of measure is displayed on the product buying experience pages and also during the product browsing experience.
 This includes displaying units of measure in search results and product collection modules.

 > [!IMPORTANT]
 > Unit of measure display settings are available as of the Commerce version 10.0.19 release.
 If you are updating from an older version of Commerce, you must manually update the appsettings.json file.
 For instructions on updating the appsettings.json file, see [SDK and module library updates](e-commerce-extensibility/sdk-updates.md#update-the-appsettingsjson-file).